suryaansh132004/cinesense/README.md

 # CineSense

 An AI-powered movie review sentiment analyzer that provides intelligent insights into movie reviews using Google's Gemini AI.
+( P.S: i have Mid-Terms going on so i could'nt give it my all with the light theme but i tried to make the most of the time i got)

 🔗 **Live Demo**: [https://cinesense132004.netlify.app](https://cinesense132004.netlify.app)